-- 1.14 11 objectives are positive, 10 are neutral. - 1.15 In conclusion it is found that the SA monitoring 2017/18 raises no significant issues which warrant further action other than that already highlighted.
-Compared with 2013/14, 2014/15, 2015/16 and 2016/17 this is as expected, and this report builds on the baseline for subsequent monitoring reports.
+- 1.14 11 objectives are positive, 10 are neutral. - In conclusion it is found that the SA monitoring 2018/19 raises no significant 1.15 issues which warrant further action other than that already highlighted.
+Compared with 2013/14, 2014/15, 2015/16, 2016/17 and 2017/18 this is as expected, and this report builds on the baseline for subsequent monitoring reports.
 The SA monitoring will continue to provide valuable information on trends and identify any need for intervention, including reviews of policies. - 1.16 No mitigation measures have been identified at this stage, however indicators for population, employment, biodiversity and economy will need to be monitored in future SA monitoring, alongside future LDP monitoring.
-Some monitoring issues were identified in the LDP AMR (See Chapter 3 of this document) however as the plan is undergoing review shortly these can be addressed going forward. - 1.17 The HRA monitoring shows that HRA screening has taken place on a number of project level proposals which have come forward in the AMR period, there are currently no issues relating to the HRA.
+Some monitoring issues were identified in the LDP AMR (See Chapter 3 of this document) however as the plan is undergoing review shortly these can be addressed going forward. - 1.17 The HRA monitoring shows that HRA screening, and appropriate assessment where required has taken place on a number of project level proposals which have come forward in the AMR period, there are currently no issues relating to the HRA.
 All planning applications are screened for their potential effect on European sites.